paymill/paymill-opencart/README.md

 Go to Extentions > Payments and `install` your favorite payment method.
 Afterwards you can click `edit` to enter your configuration.

+Be sure to set the permission for the following pages:
+* `custom/paymillLogging` -> shows you all log entries
+* `custom/paymillOrder` -> offers additional payment actions ( capture & refund )
+* `payment/paymillcreditcard` -> configuration page for creditcard
+* `payment/paymilldirectdebit` -> configuration page for directdebit

 ## Notes about the payment process

 The payment is processed when an order is placed in the shop frontend.